FBI: Polygamous leader had 20 wives, many of them minors

-FLAGSTAFF, Ariz. — The leader of small polygamous group near the Arizona-Utah border had taken at least 20 wives, most of them minors, and punished followers who did not treat him as a prophet, newly filed federal court documents show.
+FLAGSTAFF, Ariz.
+(AP) — The leader of small polygamous group near the Arizona-Utah border had taken at least 20 wives, most of them minors, and punished followers who did not treat him as a prophet, newly filed federal court documents show.

-Samuel Bateman was a former member of the Fundamentalist Church of Jesus Christ of Latter Day Saints, or FLDS, until he left to start his own small offshoot group.
+Samuel Bateman was a former member of the Fundamentalist Church of Jesus Christ of Latter-Day Saints, or FLDS, until he left to start his own small offshoot group.
 He was supported financially by male followers who also gave up their own wives and children to be Bateman’s wives, according to an FBI affidavit.

 The document filed Friday provides new insight about what investigators have found in a case that first became public in August.
 It accompanied charges of kidnapping and impeding a foreseeable prosecution against three of Bateman’s wives — Naomi Bistline, Donnae Barlow and Moretta Rose Johnson.